 In pressure forming, the heated plastic is placed between male and female molds, which are then pressed against the plastic sheet using compressed air at a pressure that ranges from 20 to 100 psi.

 Finally, the now molded plastic part is removed from the mold and allowed to cool.
 It’s then moved to a trimming station where the excess plastic is removed with a six-axis fully robotic trimming machine.

 If your part requirements range from the low hundreds to the high thousands, thermoforming is almost always the chosen process.

 Large Part Capability

-Our thermoforming equipment, the largest on the West Coast, can create single pieces up to a full 10 feet x 18 feet, with up to 40 inches of depth.
+Our thermoforming machine, the largest on the West Coast, can create single pieces up to a full 10 feet x 18 feet, with up to 40 inches of depth.

 Huge Thermoplastic Material Selection

 Any color, including metallics, fire-rated, impact-resistant, UV resistant, antibacterial properties, ROHS/REACH compliant, recyclable and so much more.

 Make complex shapes without high tooling costs.